 Having made the decision, I set off one morning to our local Forestry Department’s plant nursery, with the plan to purchase a baby poui tree.
-It was the first time I was going to the nursery, though I had passed it many times going to the Tax Office.
-I drove in, and was directed where to park by the someone at the gate.
+Although I had passed it many times going to the Constant Spring Tax Office, this was the first time I was driving into the nursery.
+Once I entered the property, I was directed to the designated parking area by the someone at the gate.
 When I enquired about purchasing plants, I was directed to the back section of the property.
 As I walked along a little footpath between buildings, I could see the greenhouse netting supported by posts that constituted the plant nursery, with rows of plants in little black bags.
 I found a young fellow working on some plants.
 I approached him and said: “Good morning, I am hoping you can help me.
 I would like to buy a yellow poui.”